CLASSIFIED DOSSIER: EYES ONLY

 Core Activities:

 Develop Supplier Innovation Platform: Launch a digital platform dedicated to capturing, evaluating, and managing innovation ideas from the supply base.
 This creates a structured channel for co-creation and turns SRM into a tangible source of new value.
+This formalizes the supplier base as an external Research & Development engine.

 Explore Horizontal Collaboration: Actively identify and pilot horizontal collaboration opportunities, such as shared logistics or co-procurement of indirect services with other companies, leveraging digital platforms to manage these complex relationships.
+This demonstrates the function's ability to create value beyond the internal organizational chart.

 Foster Continuous Innovation: Evolve the procurement operating model to a state of continuous improvement and innovation, where new digital tools and process enhancements are constantly being piloted and scaled.